Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Late chronic sluggish endophthalmitis develops in the event of a delayed malovirulent pathogen in the capsular sac.
-The onset of the disease varies from 4 weeks to several years (an average of 9 months) after surgery and, as a rule, is a consequence of the usual extraction of cataracts with the implantation of ZK-IOL.
-In rare cases, the pathogen can exit the posterior chamber into the vitreous after YAG laser capsulotomy.
-The causative agents are most often Propionihacterium acnes, and sometimes Staph.
-Epidermidis, Actinomyces israelii and Corynebacterium spp.
+Late chronic sluggish endophthalmitis develops in case of retention of a low-virulence pathogen in the capsular bag.
+The onset of the disease varies from 4 weeks to several years (on average 9 months) after surgery and, as a rule, is a consequence of conventional cataract extraction with implantation of a ZK-IOL.
+In rare cases, the pathogen may exit from the posterior chamber into the vitreous body after YAG laser capsulotomy.
+The pathogens are most often Propionihacterium acnes, and sometimes Staph. epidermidis, Actinomyces israelii and Corynebacterium spp.

 Symptoms of chronic postoperative endophthalmitis

-Late chronic sluggish endophthalmitis is manifested by a slow progressive decrease in visual acuity, which can be accompanied by floating opacities without pain syndrome.
+Late chronic sluggish endophthalmitis is manifested by a slow progressive decrease in visual acuity, which may be accompanied by floating opacities without pain syndrome.

-It is necessary to carry out gonioscopy under mydriasis to detect turbidity at the equator.
+Gonioscopy under mydriasis should be performed to detect opacities at the equator.

-Unfortunately, sometimes the pathogen is not detected, for example, because of its low pathogenicity, and this requires 10-14 days to grow.
-Detection of the pathogen is much more effective when using a polymerase chain reaction.
+Unfortunately, sometimes the pathogen is not detected, for example, due to its low pathogenicity, and this requires 10-14 days to obtain growth.
+Detection of the pathogen is much more effective when using polymerase chain reaction.

 What do need to examine?